Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Proof of Theorem

-\quad The authors would like to thank Professor Zhouping Xin, Professor Yan Guo and Professor Xiaoping Wang for their valuable discussions and suggestions.
-Ding's research is supported by the National Natural Science Foundation of China (No.11071086, No.11371152, No.11128102, No.11571117 and No.11771155) and Guangdong Provincial Natural Science Foundation (No.2017-A030313003).
-Lin's research is supported by the Innovation Project of Graduate School of South China Normal University.
+{\bf Acknowledgements.} The authors would like to thank Professor Zhouping Xin, Professor Yan Guo and Professor Xiaoping Wang for their valuable discussions and suggestions.
+Ding's research is supported by the National Natural Science Foundation of China (No.11371152, No.11571117, No.11871005 and No.11771155) and Guangdong Provincial Natural Science Foundation (No.2017A030313003).